-SC, G The Committee encourages the continued collection of samples of fin whales landed of West Greenland and a l CG-A collaborative approach to analyses. ł
+The Committee encourages the continued collection of samples of fin whales landed of West Greenland and a collaborative approach to analyses.

-C-A The Committee reiterates that the agreed interim approach (IWC, 2009c) remains the appropriate tool to provide management advice for fin whales off West Greenland up to 2018.
+The Committee reiterates that the agreed interim approach (IWC, 2009c) remains the appropriate tool to provide management advice for fin whales off West Greenland up to 2018.
 Using the agreed interim approach and the agreed abundance estimate of 4,500 (95% CI 1,900-10,100) for 2007, the Committee advises that an annual strike limit of 19 will not harm the stock.